pepstock-org/Charba-Wiki/docs/charts/StackedArea.md

 ## Data structure

-The data of a dataset for a line chart can be passed in three formats.

-#### Data as doubles

-When the data is an array or list of doubles, the x axis is generally a category.
-The points are placed onto the axis using their position in the array.
+The data of a dataset for a stacked area chart are passed by an array or list of doubles and the x axis is generally a category.
 When a line chart is created with a category axis, the [labels property of the data object](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/Data.html#setLabels-java.lang.String...-) must be specified.

 ```java
 // sets data as an array of doubles